JiangWenqi/jiangwenqi.github.io/README.md

 My name is Wenqi Jiang.
 I'm a software engineer with 3 years' experience in **big data** infrastructure and **backend** services, specializing in scalability, high availability, and low latency distributed systems design and implementation.
 I am proficient in `Java` and `Scala`.

 Currently, I'm working with the Ontology Engineering Group (OEG) and studying for a master's degree in Data Science from the Polytechnic University of Madrid (UPM).
-In addition to my regular duties, I am constantly searching for new challenges.
-I have learned to `react` and `flutter`.
+In addition to my regular duties, I have learned to `react` and `flutter` for searching for new challenges.

 ### Contact